News

 Screenshot №1 — Error

-To solve the problem, it is necessary to understand the principle of interaction between the client and the database server.
-In this case, both client and server are on the same machine.
-Accordingly, calls from the client to the server will go through loopback, however, in your case it may be another server in the network.
+To understand how to resolve the issue, it's important to grasp the basic interaction between the client (mongosh) and the database server.
+In this case, both the client and server are expected to reside on the same machine.
+Therefore, the communication takes place through the loopback interface.
+However, in your situation, the database might be on a different server on the network.

 All steps in the tutorial can be performed on cloud servers.